This usually playful question was no doubt prompted by my "slight build," as the euphemism goes, one that I've had since I was about, oh, five or six.

 So yes, he kept to himself, because all the other students kept away from him.

 One of the few things I ever heard him say was "No, ma'am," in a flat, bass voice, when Ol' Lady Faught asked him if he had done his homework or if he could answer a question.
 He hardly ever turned in anything.
 I once saw a quiz he had taken, and the paper seemed to have been wadded up before its use, his writing, in smudged pencil markings, tiny and illegible.

 He made all F's, with perhaps a mercy D tossed in occasionally from a generous teacher.
-He really was acting, but why choose such an unappealing role?
+His scholarly persona was pure theater, but why choose such an unappealing role?

 So, even though he was a muscular young man -- I'd guess 5"11, 180 pounds -- he was prime bullying material.

 And he was black.
 And it was Madison High's second year of integration.
 And he was segregated from both blacks and whites.

 One day after Phys.
 Ed., the last class of the day, he was in the locker-room changing back into his grubby wardrobe.
 He was by himself in a small enclave of lockers with a lockable gate.
 It resembled a jail cell.

 Some kids decided to make it one.
 They locked him in.
 One of them scribbled on a sheet of notebook paper "DO NOT FEED THE MONKEY" and taped it to Beatty's cell.

 The alpha punk howled for his henchmen, and they gathered round him, making ape calls and monkey screams.
 Some threw playground balls and wadded paper against the gate.

 Beatty said nothing.
 He looked at them with neither surprise nor outrage.
 His eyes said "I see you," and that is all.